abdo9333/Ionic-park-management-app/README.md

 ﻿# IONIC APP

- L’application mobile permettra d’accompagner les visiteurs tout au long des sentiers thématiques (Sports, family,  de l’Université de Limoges.
+ The mobile application will accompany visitors along the thematic trails (Sports, Trees/plants, Birds) of the University of Limoges.

 ## Features